mui/toolpad/docs/data/toolpad/studio/how-to-guides/map-display.md

 # Create a map component

-<p class="description">You can extend Toolpad with custom code components.</p>
+<p class="description">You can extend Toolpad Studio with custom code components.</p>

-We can create a custom component to display any geographical map, like so:
+You can create a custom component to display any geographical map, like so:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/how-to-guides/custom-components/map/component.png", "alt": "Map component", "caption": "The map component"}}

 ## Creating the component

-### In the Toolpad editor
+### In the Toolpad Studio editor

 1. To get started creating this, hover over the component library and click on the **Create** button in the **Custom Components** section.